Final Walkthrough Checklist: What to Look for Before Closing on Your Home

 Until the repairs can be done, or new repairs are finished, you can postpone closure.

-It can make sense to negotiate suitable compensation in certain situations and take care of the repairs yourself.
+It can make sense to negotiate suitable compensation in certain situations and then take care of the repairs yourself.

 Back out of the contract, which no one really wants, and is the least enticing option.